minra-illust/simple-story-llm/README.md

 ![Screenshot](ss.png)

 1. Install requisites.
 You can use UV.
+2. Set DEEPSEEK_API_KEY env
-2. Run main_gui.py
+3. Run main_gui.py
-3. Click on a chapter name to edit the chapter details and see the logs
+4. Click on a chapter name to edit the chapter details and see the logs
-4. Right click a chapter to generate the whole sequence
+5. Right click a chapter to generate the whole sequence

 You might want to edit the prompt used to generate the text.
 Go to src/system/aida/simple_prompt.md and edit it.
 The only important part is the <NARRATION_LOG></NARRATION_LOG> section.